A neutron trigger detector for pulsed reactor neutron sources: Hardware

 These two threshold voltages can be independently read back as $N_\text{READ}(U10)$ and $N_\text{READ}(U11)$ according to \cref{eq4} and \cref{eq5} (the aforementioned voltage dividers have to be taken into account here):

 The threshold parameters are critical to get good trigger signals based on a reactor pulse.
 First, an input threshold must be chosen which is high enough to discriminate background from actual neutron counts.
-A value of $N_{\text{SET}}(U10) = 200$ has been determined empirically, yielding good results with our setup and reactor.
+A value of $N_{\text{SET}}(U10) = 200$ was empirically determined for our setup and reactor by increasing the threshold until the background no longer produced trigger signals.
 In the same way, the trigger threshold has to be chosen carefully to avoid spurious events generating a trigger signal while simultaneously guaranteeing that the trigger signal is reliably generated by a real neutron pulse.
 An example of the trigger signal is given for the monoflop and the flipflop output (\cref{monoflop_picture}) generated by a single reactor pulse.
+Unlike the monoflop, the flipflop remains in its activated state after triggering and must be actively reset via software.
+In this way, signals of any length can be generated in parallel to the monoflop trigger signal, e.g. as a defined veto signal that prevents the acceptance of another trigger and can therefore be used for experiment control.